Lily family (Liliaceae)

 Cultivation: The preference is full or partial sun, rich loamy soil, and moist conditions.
 An established plant, however, can withstand some drought.
 Growing this plant from seeds is slow and difficult, but relatively easy from bulbs or transplants.
 There is some tendency to flop over if there is inadequate support from neighboring plants.

-Range & Habitat: The Turk's Cap Lily occurs primarily in a few counties in southern Illinois (see Distribution Map).
+Range & Habitat: The native Turk's Cap Lily occurs primarily in a few counties in southern Illinois (see Distribution Map).
 This is a rare plant in the wild in Illinois, although it is occasionally cultivated in gardens because of the showy flowers.
 Habitats include moist meadows in woodland areas, open woodlands and young flatwoods, thickets, and areas along lakes.
 This plant is occasionally introduced into natural areas outside of its original range.

 Faunal Associations: Cross-pollination is required for fertile seeds.
 The large showy flowers appear to be designed to attract hummingbirds and larger day-flying insects, such as Sphinx moths, Hummingbird moths, long-tongued bees, and the larger butterflies.
 Charles Robertson in Flowers and Insects (1929) observed the Greater Fritillary, Monarch, and Spicebush Swallowtail butterflies as occasional visitors to Lilium superbum, which was probably Lilium michiganense, as the former species doesn't occur near Carlinville, Illinois.
 Larger herbivores, such as deer and livestock, will consume mature plants, while immature plants are vulnerable to small herbivores.
 Small rodents may eat the bulbs.